D1G1T4L3CH0/incremental-backup/README.md

   - The remote host port.

 Next you just mark the script executable and run it.
 If you want, you could add the --dry-run option to the OPTIONS variable for a test.

+### Excludes
+The file excludes.txt containsa list of items to exclude, one item per line. wildcards can be used.
+The default one just excludes recycle / trash directories and some windows systems files.